argoroots/lhv-test/README.md

 - Everything is processed, converted and minified into one index.html with [Grunt](http://gruntjs.com) -  I'm too lazy to not automate everything.

 ## Some development tips
-First we need to install Bower, Grunt (with it's components) and download web frameworks with Bower.
-In project folder do some shell magic:
+First we need to install Bower, Grunt (with its components) and download web frameworks with Bower.
+Inside project folder do some shell magic:
 ```
 npm install -g grunt-cli bower
 npm install